 To have your world come crashing down and to rise from the ashes takes time.
 It took me 17 years to reach a place where I can confidently say that I have taken control of my life after divorce.
+I can say I have been finally able to rebuild my life after divorce.

 From housewife to the divorced daughter of conservative parents to nationwide educational consultant has been a steep and difficult climb.